Internal Controls

 Reflect Reality

-Internal Controls are one of four "Solutions" in eramba and is very important that on all of them, you always reflect the reality of your organisation.
+Internal Controls are one of four "Solutions" in eramba and is very important that all your Internal Controls always reflect the reality of your organisation.
 A control is "real" if it meets the following criteria:

 • It addresses a known problem (Risk, Compliance Requirement, Data Flow)

-• There is a team that operates the control and knows the problems associated
+• There is a team that operates the activity (Internal Control)

-• The control is in use, it might not work perfectly well, that is a question of maturity, but it should by all means be in use
+• The control is in use, it might not work perfectly well, which is a question of maturity, but it should by all means be in use and ready to audit if needed (it might not pass audits!)

 If one of the criteria mentioned above is not true, then you do not have an Internal Control.
 The typical scenario is something like: